Mahmud-Rimel/Fake-News-Detection/README.md

 Stemming is a technique to reduce the abundant of a words from text.
 Stemming removes the suffixes of words and return a base form of the word.
 For example :plays, playing, played -- > play

+## TF-IDF (Term Frequency - Inverse Document Frequency)

+Term frequency and inverse document frequency is vectorization technique to show the importance of an word in the text based on its frequency and weight.